 There are always other options when travelling, however we are currently the only expert birding and wildlife tour company operating legally here in Ghana.
-Ashanti African Tours are registered with the Ghana Tourism Authority (a legal requirement) our operating licence number is T-04/CR/16, our company and vehicles are comprehensively insured, our guides are registered in addition to our services and tour leaders being of the highest standard.
-In addition to the above we practice ethical and responsible travel which can be seen through our conservation and community development projects.
+Ashanti African Tours is registered with the Ghana Tourism Authority (a legal requirement).
+Our operating licence number is T-04/CR/16, our company and vehicles are comprehensively insured, our guides are registered and our services and tour leaders are of the highest standard.
+In addition to the above, we practise ethical and responsible travel which can be seen through our conservation and community development projects.
 We were also proudly awarded “Tour Operator of the Year 2014 and 2016” by the Ghana Tourism Authority to go alongside our current “West African Tour Operator of the Year Award”.

 This will be subject to availability when booking your tour - all of our bird guides are the finest in the country with years of experience in leading highly productive, enjoyable quality birding and nature tours of Ghana.
 When booking a tour with Ashanti you get more than just a local guide.
 All are of an international standard and know the birds by song and call and where to find them.
 Our birding team is constantly in the field leading tours and conducting research here.
 Our main aim is to give our guests the ultimate West African bird watching experience.
 No one knows Ghana’s birds and where to find them better than us.
 That’s why over 90% of the largest birding tour companies in the world use our services.